 Volunteer workshop support worker - Birmingham

-Expected commitment: One day per month on Thursdays for a minimum of three months.
+Expected commitment: One day per fortnight on Thursdays for a minimum of two months.

 - Accountable to: Midlands ZAP Trainer